 Rachel Krevans is chair of the firm’s Intellectual Property Litigation Group and co-chair of the firm’s Intellectual Property Group.
 For more than 25 years, Ms. Krevans has tried patent disputes involving all manner of products in the electronics, materials science, chemistry, and life sciences areas.
-In 2012, she served as co-lead counsel in a high-profile smartphone case, leading to a jury verdict of over $1 billion, and in three other smartphone victories at the International Trade Commission and in district court from 2012 to 2014.
+She served as co-lead counsel in a high-profile smartphone case, leading to a jury verdict of over $1 billion in 2012, and in three other smartphone victories at the International Trade Commission and in district court from 2012 to 2014.
 Chambers describes Ms. Krevans as “one of the most thorough, calculating and technically astute IP lawyers around.”
-In 2014, she was inducted into the ChIPs Hall of Fame, a technology focused women’s IP organization dedicated to promoting the advancement, development, and retention of women in IP-related fields.
+In 2014, she was inducted into the ChIPs Hall of Fame, a technology-focused women’s IP organization dedicated to promoting the advancement, development, and retention of women in IP-related fields.
 In 2013, she was named the Chambers USA Women in Law “Intellectual Property Lawyer of the Year.”